nigow/TradingSystem/phase1/README.md

 - The location of your meetup cannot include commas
 - You cannot confirm a trade that has a current meet up time that has already passed
 - You cannot edit a trade's time to be in the past
+- Once you've received an item from a trade, you can use it for other trades.
+It is your responsibility to ensure that you do not give away items that aren't yours
 - When viewing your top 3 items in recent trades, we only show items you gave away
 - We do not support negative numbers when restricting (as per the specifications)
 - Accounts don't automatically get frozen/unfrozen, and admin has to login and do this manually